High-level computational patterns

 #

-returns object of same shape as input
+etc.Returns object of same shape as input

-pads with NaNs to make this happen
+Pads with NaNs to make this happen

-supports multiple dimensions
+Supports multiple dimensions

 Here’s the dataset